Charles, Duke of Vendôme: Return to the trust of the king

 In November, a false rumour spread that the comte de Saint-Pol had fled to join with Bourbon in rebellion, and that the king had responded by detaining Vendôme.
-Vendôme for his part had returned to active command in Picardie by this month, with a new deputy governor, the Picard noble the sieur de Pont-Rémy.
+Vendôme for his part had returned to active command in Picardy by this month, with a new deputy governor, the Picard noble the sieur de Pont-Rémy.

 In January 1524, Vendôme received the petition of Péronne to be exempted from the taille.
 He secured for them a five year exemption beginning in the April of that year.
 This was extended to a ten year exemption when the mayor visited the court in 1526, and with Vendôme's support got it expanded.
 His ability to represent Péronne in this matter was augmented by his nominal leadership position over the royal council that he gained in 1525.

 The king held a lit de justice (a special session of the parlement under the presidency of the king) on 7 March 1524 at the parlement.
 Many pairs were present for the occasion, including the duc de Vendôme, the duc d'Alençon, the bishop of Langres and the bishop of Noyon.
-Also present were the sénéchal de Normandie, and the vicomte de Thouars.
+Also present were the sénéchal of Normandy, and the vicomte de Thouars.
 In this session, the duc de Bourbon was accused of rebellion, desertion and lèse majesté.
 His arrest was ordered, the sentence declared to be death and all his lands declared to be defaulted to the king.

-Anxious concerning the troubles of his army in Italy, on 10 March François ordered a procession be conducted for the following day, so that god might grant his soldiers victory.
+Anxious concerning the troubles of his army in Italy, on 10 March Francis ordered a procession be conducted for the following day, so that god might grant his soldiers victory.
 He participated in this procession in the capital, alongside Vendôme, Alençon, the duc de Longueville, the vicomte de Thouars, the Grand Maître and all the various parlementaires.